-Not many people are aware of the concept of infinite banking.
+Infinite banking: Not many people are aware of this concept.
 Many people may have never even heard the time before, and that means they’re likely missing out on the benefits infinite banking can bring to one’s life.

 So what exactly is it and how does it work?
 What are the pros and cons?
 Here’s everything you need to know about the world of infinite banking and how it can help you.